Ra-Fat/Velo-Toulouse/README.md

 # 🚲 Velo Toulouse

-A Flutter-based mobile application focused on **refactoring and enhancing an existing bike rental and subscription system in Toulouse**.
+A Flutter-based mobile application focused on **refactoring and enhancing an existing bike rental and subscription system in Toulouse by following MVVVM design pattern**.

 ---